My friend has been depressed and has started talking about ending it all. What can I do?

 It may help your friend if they can to talk to you or someone else about how they are feeling.

-You or your friend could call Lifeline’s Suicide Intervention Helpline (0508 TAUTOKO or 0508 828 865).
+You or your friend could call Lifeline’s Suicide Crisis Helpline (0508 TAUTOKO or 0508 828 865).
 It is available 24 hours, 7 days to provide help, support and information to people at risk and their friends and families.
 You will also find advice on their website.

 You or your friend could also try one of the helplines listed on our Depression page.
 You might also encourage your friend to get in touch with a local depression support group.